mvk-mozilla/SlackCmdInLambdaForBmoDupes/README.md

 ....

-TO DO- Add all configuration and deployment information
+All configuration and deployment information is contained in this doc and its links:  https://docs.google.com/document/d/16q97opSUGLLjow0nNxuafpChvXE99kqz68CXInCLpq8/edit?usp=sharing

 Architecture for this is described in the architecture.pdf